 There is now an increasing number of different options for you to obtain finance for your business.
-This ranges from the traditional Banks we are all used to, the new challenger Banks, many specialist asset based lenders, government schemes and the much publicised crowd funding.
+This ranges from the traditional Banks we are all used to, the new challenger Banks, many specialist asset and invoice based lenders, government schemes and the much publicised crowd funding.
 With so much choice available, it’s important for business owners to understand their options and what the right source of finance is for them and their business.

 The choice depends a great deal on what stage the business is at in its life, be that start up, growing, established or planning for an exit or succession.
 It also depends on what the required finance is being used for.
 All too often longer term assets or projects are financed from short term funds, creating unnecessary pressure on available cash either through unnecessarily high repayments or through using available working capital.

 So what can you do to find your way through the maze of commercial funding to ensure your business needs are not only met, but met at the right price?

 Before seeking finance, make sure the business has a clear plan which enables it to anticipate market changes, seasonal factors and changing market trends.
 Understand the impact of any of those changes on the business to ensure there is no crisis in the future.
 It should always be possible to do a forecast to achieve at least a break even level of sales.
 This will ensure the business does not overcommit.
 If financing assets then seek to match the funding to the asset for example long term loans for property, shorter term loans for plant and equipment.

 Businesses can survive when they make a loss, but they always fail when they run out of cash.
 Strict management of cash and understanding the future flows helps identify future financing requirements and enables you to have sensible conversations with lenders.
 Invoice discounting is a very popular form of finance now for debtors and is particularly useful for financing growth providing funds that match the growth in sales and invoices issued.